Three-Phase OLTC Phase Shifting Transformer Delta-Hexagonal (Phasor Type)

 Note that these impedances keep the same value for positive and negative values of k.
 For k=0, impedances are zero because the transformer input terminals are short-circuited with output terminals.

-[0 0] (default).
-The system will reach steady-state after a
+[0 0](default).
+The system will reach steady-state after a short transient.

 A B C

 The three transformer input terminals

 Simulink® input for controlling tap position.
 Applying a pulse to this input will initiate upward tap changing when the pulse is changing from 0 to 1.